Matryoshka Pilot: Learning to Drive Black-Box LLMs with LLMs: Experiments

-\textbf{Evaluation Metrics.} For the personalization tasks, consistent with the evaluation metrics specified in LaMP~\citep{salemi2023lamp}, we use accuracy (\emph{Acc}) and F1 score (\emph{F1}) for the classification tasks in LaMP-2N and LaMP-2M.
-For the ordinal multi-class classification task in LaMP-3, we employ mean absolute error (MAE) and root mean squared error (\emph{RMSE}).
+\textbf{Evaluation Metrics.} For personalization tasks, consistent with the evaluation metrics specified in LaMP~\citep{salemi2023lamp}, we use accuracy (\emph{Acc}) and F1 score (\emph{F1}) for the classification tasks in LaMP-2N and LaMP-2M.
+For the ordinal multi-class classification task, LaMP-3, we employ mean absolute error (MAE) and root mean squared error (\emph{RMSE}).
 To comprehensively evaluate the personalized text generation tasks in LaMP-4 and LaMP-5, we report ROUGE-1 (\emph{R-1}), ROUGE-L (\emph{R-L}), and \emph{BLEU} scores.
 For the math reasoning task, we assess the models based on the \emph{accuracy} of obtaining the final correct answer.
 For the planning task, consistent with previous works~\citep{sun2024adaplanner}, we evaluate performance using the \emph{success rate} (\%).
 The success rate is calculated as the number of successful episodes divided by the total number of episodes.
-In ALFWorld, an episode is considered a failure if the task remains unsolved after executing 50 actions, which is the maximum allowed number of actions per episode.
+In ALFWorld, an episode is considered a failure if the task remains unsolved after executing 50 actions, which is the maximum allowed actions.

-\textbf{Implementations.} For the white-box LLM controller, we utilize \texttt{LLaMA-3-8B-Instruct} as the backbone language model.
+\textbf{Implementations.} For the white-box LLM controller, we utilize \texttt{LLaMA-3-8B-Instruct} as the backbone language model, we also consider \texttt{Qwen2.5-7B-Instruct} as the backbone in Appendix~\ref{subsec: other controller}.
 In the black-box LLM environment, our experiments employ \texttt{gpt-4o-mini} for personalization tasks in LaMP, and \texttt{gpt-3.5-turbo} for reasoning and planning tasks in GSM8K and ALFWorld, respectively.
-All experiments with GPTs are conducted using the Microsoft Azure OpenAI service.
 Please refer to Appendix~\ref{app:implementation} for implementation details.